Gajner, Kanpur: Roadways

 Government public bus and private bus services operate in Gajner.
-The UPSRTC serve the roadway's buses from Kanpur Central to Moosanagar via Gajner.
-Gajner to Delhi via Mathura, Agra also started in 2023.
-The travelling time by bus is 1 hour 15 minutes.
+The UPSRTC serve the roadway's buses from Kanpur Central to Moosanagar via Gajner.The travelling time by bus is 1 hour 15 minutes.
 The town is well connected by four-way roads.
 Four road tracks run through Gajner.

 The first route connecting National Highway 19 at Raipur with Musanagar passes through the centre of the town, covering a distance of 35 kilometres.
 The second route connecting Mati Headquarter (Akabarpur) to Ghatampur also passes through the centre of the town, covering a distance of 38 kilometres.